osmphp/framework/doc/95-development-basics/02-concepts.md

 ## Theme
-<TODO> Here should go Dubysa **theme** concept description
+<TODO> Here should go Osm **theme** concept description

-Default theme is located in `vendor/dubysa/framework/src/Framework/BlankTheme/theme.php` where only name and area are defined.
+Default theme is located in `vendor/osmphp/framework/src/Framework/BlankTheme/theme.php` where only name and area are defined.